Left Right Sound Test

 In this section, you will find a catalog of audio files, noise generators, and tone files in every tone hearable by the human ear.
 These are meant to be used as speaker tests, so you can test the quality and range of your audio devices.
 Low frequency tone files can be used as subwoofer tests.
 With these files, besides being able to test the quality and range of your speakers, subwoofer, home theater, headphones, earplugs, or any other audio device, you can also test the acoustic qualities in the room.

-Speaker Test sectionIn the first subsection you'll find small sample files, including short speaker tests and subwoofer tests by THX.
-If you'd like to learn more about THX, check our THX trailers section.
+Speaker Test sectionIn the Audio Files subsection you'll find small sample files, including short speaker tests and subwoofer tests by THX.
+If you'd like to learn more about THX, check our THX trailers section

 Check if all your speakers are functioning properly by checking them individually.
 In the main speaker test section you will two wave icons (left and right) so you can test each speaker individually and note if they're properly connected, or if your balance is properly panned.

-Tones Files sectionIn this section you will find audio files ranging from 20 Hz to 20 KHz.
+Tones Files sectionIn the Tones Files section you will find audio files ranging from 20 Hz to 20 KHz.
 Lower frequency files are ideal to use as a subwoofer test.
 In the last page of the library, you'll find sounds that go in crescendo or decrescendo.
 Use these files to measure the range of your audio equipment (and your own ears, also ;-))

 - White Noise: It's basically random noise which is formed by a constant energy in each frequency.
 That is to say (as you'll note on the wave graphic), it has a uniform distribution of frequencies.
 Like white light is a combination of every color, white noise is a combination of every frequency.